rvndsngwn/flutter_animated_login/README.md

   /// The configuration for the login text field final LoginConfig loginConfig;

-  /// The header widget for the login page final Widget? headerWidget;

-  /// The footer widget for the login page final Widget? footerWidget;

   /// The list of login providers for the oauth final List<LoginProvider>? providers;